stijn-dejongh/lovecraft_public_domain/raw_converts/ob.md

 irresponsibility which made him an ideal prey for Sheehan's runner.
 He was blond, handsome, and spoiled; vivacious and eager to taste the several forms of dissipation about which he had read and heard.
-At Lawrence he had been prominent in the mock-fraternity of  "Tappa Tappa Keg ", where he was the wildest and merriest of the wild and merry young roysterers; but this immature, collegiate frivolity did not satisfy him.
+At Lawrence he had been prominent in the mock-fraternity of  "Tappa Tappa Keg", where he was the wildest and merriest of the wild and merry young roysterers; but this immature, collegiate frivolity did not satisfy him.
 He knew deeper vices through books, and he now longed to know them at first hand.
 Perhaps this tendency toward wildness had been stimulated somewhat by the repression to which he had been subjected at home; for Mrs. Trever